 The standing hamstring stretch has a couple different uses, it possibly could be better called the Posterior Chain Stretch.
 Depending on how tight you are in certain places this stretch could also be felt in the glutes or calves, as well as the hamstring.
 Make sure you stand up nice and tall and also think about pulling your toes up as well.

 Remember, one of the nice things about stretching is that if you feel a stretch, you are in fact getting a stretch.
-Stretching should be nice and gentle which is why I have provided some variations.
+Stretching should be nice a gentle which is why I have provided some variations.
 Settle into the stretch and don’t forget to breathe.
 The best times to stretch is after activity, to promote recovery, or throughout the day intermittently in order to promote healthy function.
-Thanks for reading!
+Thanks for reading.

--Andrew Lefler RMT
+Andrew Lefler RMT